 - 1. Go to Video > Image > Wide dynamic range. - 2.
-Use the Local contrast slider to adjust the amount of WDR. - 3.
+To set the amount of WDR, select Low, Medium or High from the WDR level list. - 3.
 If you still have problems, go to Exposure and adjust the Exposure zone to cover the area of interest.